Corporate Governance

 Our basic stance on corporate governance

-Kyushu Financial Group establishes the group management philosophy and will comply with the laws and regulations and ensure appropriate decision-making and operations for its realization.
+Kyushu Financial Group establishes Group Philosophy System and will comply with the laws and regulations and ensure appropriate decision-making and operations for its realization.
 It will also strive to achieve a high degree of management transparency, openness to the public, and soundness of operation to enhance corporate governance.

 Our basic stance on the corporate governance system